 When you refinance federal student loans, your loans become a private student loan, so you no longer have access to federal programs and protections.
 You become ineligible for loan forgiveness, income-driven repayment plans and forbearance offered for federal loans.
 Don’t refinance your loans unless you’re positive that you can pay them off.

 As you look at repayment options, use our student loan calculators to run the numbers.
-Find the repayment method that works best for you.
+Find the repayment method and recommendations that work best for you.

 If you aren’t sure, reach out to our student loan advisors.
-They can partner with you to create a repayment strategy that works for you.
+They can partner with you to create a repayment strategy that works for your student loan repayments.